RubingMai/Weekly-TidyTuesday-Activities/README.md

 # Weekly-TidyTuesday-Activities
 STA303 Professional Development Task

-All the data I use is downloaded directly from Tidytuesday using the tidytuesdayR package.
+All the data I use is downloaded directly from Tidytuesday using the "tidytuesdayR" package.

 Possible resource: https://github.com/rfordatascience/tidytuesday (Links to weekly TidyTuesday activities page.)